Power BI¶

 Data retrieval and field selection considerations¶

-Selection: It is important to select fields from tables that are directly related or logically joined, as the system does not automatically identify relationships between tables through transitive joins.
+It is important to select fields from tables that are directly related or logically joined, as the system does not automatically identify relationships between tables through transitive joins.
 Selecting fields from unrelated tables may result in incorrect or incomplete results.

 Data policies and security¶

-Data masking, restrictions, or permissions established by the publisher are automatically enforced for all report viewers, ensuring consistent data security and compliance.
-The behavior of these data policies, such as masking, may vary based on the user of the Power BI desktop.
+of the semantic model are automatically enforced for all report viewers, ensuring consistent data security and compliance.
+The behavior of these may vary based on the user of the Power BI desktop.